iProov/ios/README.md

 iproovConfig.privacyPolicyDisabled = false       //when true, prevents the privacy policy from showing on first IProov.
 Default false iproovConfig.instructionsDialogDisabled = false  //when true, prevents the instructions dialog pop-up from showing.
 Default false iproovConfig.messageDisabled = false             //when true, prevents the "you are about to IProov as <user>" message from showing.
-Default false
+Default false iproovConfig.swapMessagePosition = false         //when true, feedback messages during face positioning will display at the top of the screen instead of the bottom

 //change the colour of the edge and background for the starting face visualisation, for normal light and low light conditions
 //NB: for low light colour scheme, please use a background colour sufficiently bright to allow the face to be illuminated for face detection purposes.